-Sometimes, tooth extraction is required for individuals who have broken or decayed teeth.
+Sometimes, is required for individuals who have broken or decayed teeth.
 In some cases, this procedure allows for implants and dentures to take the place of a pulled tooth, or a dentist may extract a damaged tooth that causes pain.
 While some individuals may put it off, knowing when to have a tooth extracted can improve overall oral health.

 About tooth extraction

 A dentist usually decides when a dental extraction is necessary, but in some cases, patients may report to an emergency dentist or local clinic when a sudden toothache comes on or if there was an accident that caused a broken tooth.
 Such an incident may cause a variety of problems, including: